Lammlab/Resic/README.md

 ### Running

-To edit the function `real_pipe` in the following file and then run it following file
+Edit the function `real_pipe` in the following file and then run it:

 ```bash
 python Experiments/forontiers_jupyter/resic_run_file.py